mrrocks/framer-workflow/README.md

 # Framer workflow for Alfred

-This simple workflow lets you search and open Framer projects in Framer Studio.
+This simple workflow lets you search and open Framer projects/folders directly in Framer Studio.

 ### Instructions

-Fire Alfred, use the keyword: `fr` + space + `your query` to search for Framer projects, then press enter to open in Framer Studio right away.
+Fire Alfred, use the keyword: `fr` + space + `project name` to search, then press enter to open it in Framer Studio right away.

 ##### Author